Jordan-Boulton1/jb-fit/README.md

 ### Amazon AWS

-This project uses [AWS](https://aws.amazon.com) to store media and static files online, due to the fact that Heroku doesn't persist this type of data.
+This project uses [AWS](https://aws.amazon.com) to store static files and images online, due to the fact that Heroku doesn't persist this type of data.

 Once you've created an AWS account and logged-in, follow these series of steps to get your project connected.
 Make sure you're on the **AWS Management Console** page.